johnstonskj/johnstonskj.github.io/_posts/2019-07-30-More-on-Rust-and-Travis.md

   but how to keep that in sync with the Cargo workspace members?
 * Deployment didn't work.

+I'm thinking the next step is actually to pull these out into their own repo and add an `install` block to the configuration to clone the repo into the build directory.

 ## New Travis configuration

 So, below is the new [`.travis.yml`](https://github.com/johnstonskj/rust-financial/blob/master/.travis.yml)